Intuit Dome: Concerts

 Usher's Past Present and Future tour performed at the arena from September 21-25.
 Elevation Worship performed on September 28.
 Weezer's Voyage to the Blue Planet tour performed at Intuit Dome on October 11, followed by Billy Joel the following night.
 Ana Gabriel performed on October 19 for her Un Deseo Más tour, followed by David Gilmour on October 25 for his Luck and Strange Tour, and Tyler, the Creator for the listening party of his eighth studio album Chromakopia on October 27.
 Fuerza Regida performed on November 15 and 16 for their Pero No Te Enamores Tour.
 Cyndi Lauper performed at Intuit Dome on November 23 during her Girls Just Wanna Have Fun Farewell Tour.
-Intuit Dome co-hosted FireAid on January 30, 2025 to help relief efforts for the wildfires affecting Southern California.
+Intuit Dome co-hosted FireAid on January 30, 2025, to help relief efforts for the wildfires affecting Southern California.

 Rauw Alejandro became the first Latin artist to perform three back-to-back sold-out nights on April 25, 27, and 28, 2025.
 Alejandro was originally meant to perform from the 25th to the 27th, however the Saturday night show was rescheduled for the following Monday due to the Clippers making the playoffs.

+On September 13, 2025, Linkin Park performed a sold-out show at the venue as part of the stadium tour promoting their comeback album From Zero.
+Footage from the show was used for a live video of their single "Up From The Bottom".